rohit8002564/ACADEMIC-PROGRESS-HUB/README.md

 # Academic Progress Hub - Timetable-Management-System 🎓📊

 **Final Year Project** | Team Size: 4 Members
-**Tech Stack:** Python
+**Tech Stack:** Python, Streamlit, SQLite

 ## 📌 Project Description

-Academic Progress Hub is a Python-based application designed to help students efficiently track their academic performance and progress over time.
-It simplifies the management of subjects, marks, and performance analytics, aiming to reduce academic stress and increase productivity.
+Academic Progress Hub is a Python-based application designed to  a role-based timetable management web app for students, faculty, and admins.
+Implemented secure login, personalized dashboards, and real-time class updates.

 This project is a part of the Final Project submission for Software Tools Laboratory(PCCCS492)

 ## Features